Uniforms and insignia of the Red Army (1917–1922): Armour

-Reproduction of an unofficial sleeve patch of a motorised unit commander.
+An unofficial sleeve patch of a motorised unit commander.

 Uniforms for armoured units, (Note: Armoured cars, armoured trains, and tanks.) just as it was during World War 1, were defined by the rich use of black leather.
 Service caps with large crowns and squared visors in either leather or olive-khaki cloth were worn.
 In addition to service caps, black leather budenovkas were also sometimes seen.
 The near universal garment was black leather jackets of all kinds though the most common was the 1912 issue, double-breasted 'Swedish' jacket under which was worn a gymnastiorka.
 Below this were worn leather or cloth trousers with leather jack boots or boots with gaiters.

 Although at this time a part of the engineers, they would become their own branch in 1922, armoured troops much preferred their own distinct insignia with its motifs inherited from the Imperial Army.
 These badges varied greatly but common were the Imperial armour's wheels, wings, and machine gun and its wheels, wings, and steering wheel.
 Armoured train insignia typically took the form of combinations of railway, artillery, and machine-gun badges or sleeve patches depicting the crew's train with its name and/or number.